StyraInc/rego-style-guide/README.md

 ```

 This is nice in that we'll get an even more granual message returned to the caller, but quickly becomes tedious when
 working with a large set of input data.
-To deal with this, a helper rule may be used.
+To deal with this, negation on a helper rule may be used.

 **Prefer**
 ```rego